crate/cratedb-guide/docs/integrate/django/settings.md

 # Settings

-CrateDB specific options for a django project `settings`.
+CrateDB-specific options for a django project `settings`.

 ## Warnings